46 Ways to Streamline Your Agency’s Creative Workflow (And Go From Zero to Hero)

-Next Steps: Sherrie Campbell created a list of 10 easy ways to build a collaborative workspace.
+Next Steps: Learn more about how to build a collaborative workspace.

 Efficiently using your time is crucial, and productivity is an important state of mind.
 But it’s not always easy to be consistently productive.
 Distractions are all around you, so it’s too easy to lose this constant battle.
 Here are different ways to make sure that you stay productive:

 - Choose the right environment for your work.

 - Before you go to bed each night, plan your 3 main goals for the next day.

 - Listen to music that helps you focus and stay motivated.

 When was the last time you properly organized the files on your computer and in your cloud storage?
 It was probably a long time ago.
 But properly managing your local and cloud files is the foundation for a productive work environment.
 By mostly working with digital files, you can easily overlook the importance of a proper organization.
 So here are some basic rules to efficiently manage your files: